 Nowadays you could forgive the average person for regarding the ocean as a playground for the elite.
-There are endless stories about the seizure of Russian oligarchs’ super-yachts…
+There are endless stories about the seizure of Russian oligarchs’ super-yachts, and the New York Times has written extensively about rich people’s efforts to buy private islands during the height of the pandemic.
+Even those who use marine science in their everyday lives must admit the world’s waters are gaining a reputation as exclusive and expensive.

-Even those who use science in their everyday lives must admit the world’s waters are gaining a reputation as exclusive & expensive.
-Last week I concluded my IPCC series with an explanation for why regular people ignore the ocean (read it in full here).
-The paper I referenced about nonhuman charisma is amazingly applicable.
-Although Dr. Lorimer was analyzing why land-based conservation efforts fail or succeed, the idea that humans don’t care about what they don’t see, like, or vibe with is universal.
-This motivated me to do some reading on ocean literacy, or the idea that a person is well-informed & cares about our world’s waters.
-Although some non-profits and international organizations have created plans and developed informational resources, major news outlets and magazines have (surprise surprise) not even tried to distribute these into society.
+Last week I concluded my IPCC series with an explanation for why regular people ignore the ocean.
+The paper I referenced about nonhuman charisma is amazingly applicable: although Dr. Lorimer was analyzing why land-based conservation efforts fail or succeed, the idea that humans don’t care about what they don’t see, like, or vibe with is universal.
+This motivated me to do some reading on ocean literacy, or the idea that a person is well-informed and cares about our world’s waters.
+Although some non-profits and international organizations have created plans and developed many informational resources, major news outlets and magazines have (surprise surprise) not even tried to distribute these into society.
 Furthermore, scientists and humanists alike have done little research about the importance of ocean literacy or the success of current efforts.

 On December 5th, 2017 the UN declared the 2020s to be the Decade of Ocean Science for Sustainable Development.
 Now is supposed to be a time of international focus and accord, a time when we finally pay attention to the other 71% of our planet.
 Why haven’t you heard of this, you may wonder?
-We are only in the decade’s second year, but a simple Google search reveals only a handful of articles, none of which are by Western media outlets.
-For better or worse (mostly worse), the UN’s declaration has been ignored by the countries with the most global influence — no references were even made to the Decade during mainstream discussions of the IPCC report.
-What is the point of initiating a movement if no one follows you?
-Admittedly, I did not know about any of this until recently.
-Although it is not totally our fault that we are uninformed, it is our collective responsibility to invite new knowledge into our lives.
-But even the most globally-respected institution cannot inspire humans to care about marine science.
-Why are ocean literacy efforts failing so miserably?
-Luckily, I happened upon a recent study of our current communication problems; it provides scaffolding for my analysis below.
+As of this article’s publication we are in the decade’s second year, but a simple Google search reveals only a handful of articles, none of which are by Western media outlets.
+For better or worse (mostly worse), the UN’s declaration has been ignored by the countries with the most global influence — no references were even made to the Decade during mainstream discussions of the IPCC report as detailed in last week’s In Circulation.

 The backstory